Tatoeba/tatoeba2/README.md

 ### Windows

 If you are a Windows user, you won't be able to use Imouto.
 You will have to install everything manually.
 Please refer to our [wiki article about installing Tatoeba][4].

+Note that since Imouto uses VirtualBox, it will not make sense to install a VM on Windows and then use Imouto inside the VM.
+If you wish, you may set up a VM rather than installing Tatoeba directly on your Windows, but you will still have to install Tatoeba manually inside the VM.